 Care Clinics of Naperville Inc.

 Providing Quality Service Since 1981

-(Not to be used with any other or discount of regular scheduled fees)
+(To be used 1 time only for any service.
+Not to be used with any other or discount or regular scheduled fees.)

 Working hard to find you the best treatment available

 Formerly known as Fox Valley Special Consultation, Care Clinics was approached in early 1981 by Kendall County Human Services to establish a DUI service for Kendall County.
 The rationale for this was the past experience of the Care Clinics founder in facilitating an alcohol related offender's program at Sinnissippi Mental Health Center and the Care Clinics executive director's law enforcement experience and expertise at the local and county level.

 Soon after establishing relations with Kendall County, Care Clinics became involved with Task Forces with the Illinois Secretary of State and the Kane County State's Attorney's office to improve services to DUI offenders.
 Care Clinics was also requested to provide alcohol and drug services for the Illinois Department of Corrections.

 In addition to the above, Care Clinics has also provided alcohol and drug services at the United States Army Corps of Engineers offices located in Rock Island, IL and Des Moines, IA, as well as the Cape and Islands Emergency Medical Services System located in Hyannis, Massachusetts.